LucasLopezEguren/HaxeTest/README.md

-   # HaxeTest
+   # Defend Antathaan

 Mute press M
+Quick game with Q
+Select character with mouse and click to play with mouse Use arrows and enter to play with keyboard
    Shoot with A
-Quick game with Q
-Select character with mouse and click
    Move with arrows